shaunazzopardi/sweap/REPLICATION.md

 A value of `1` denotes that the benchmark was not run on that tool.
 A value of `2` indicates that the tool encountered an error (typically OOM, but more information may be found in the log files).
 All other values indicate the experiment's running time in milliseconds.
+A negative value indicates that the tool terminated, but gave an incorrect verdict.

 For the table in Appendix D3, invoke